Pedro4064/ESP32_BLE/README.md

 ## Overview
 • A wrapper around the Bluetooth Low Energy protocol for the ESP32 microcontroller.

-• Originally it was part of another [project](https://github.com/Pedro4064/Flexivel) of mine, so if previous versions are necessary, you may visit its git history on the other directory.
+• Originally it was part of another [project](https://github.com/Pedro4064/Flexivel), so if previous versions are necessary, you may visit its git history on the other directory.

 ## Topics: